shrikumaran/shrikumaran.github.io/_pages/cv.md

 Education
 ======
-* Bachelor of Technology in Production Engineering with minors in Computer Science, National Institue of Technology,Trichy , 2022(Expected)
+* BTech in Production Engineering with minors in Computer Science, NIT, Trichy, 2022 (Expected)

 Work experience
 ======